shoebmogal/LeadershipNotes/Communicating-News-And-Decisions.md

 # Communicating News And Decisions

-Communicating new information, important decisions, or any important news within your organization requires more thought than just writing an email or setting up an email.
+Communicating new information, important decisions, or any important news within your organization requires more thought than just writing an email or setting up a meeting.
 People interpret the same message differently, and casual communication without preparation can lead to increased workload as you spend more time clarifying and calming individuals down.
 Here's a structured guide on how to effectively communicate:

 1. **Avoid Group Communication Initially:**
    Never initiate communication with the entire group on the first attempt.
 Group communication at the outset can create a sense of opposition, positioning you against them.
 Even positive news may be perceived critically based on individual feedback.